KladeRe/MultiBump/README.md

 # Multibump
-A real time multiplayer game based in browser using the websocket protocol
+A real time multiplayer game based in the browser using the websocket protocol

 ## Architecture